Precession Obsession: Jaeger-LeCoultre Duomètre Sphérotourbillon Moon

 Okay, that last one is a bit subjective, I’ll admit.
 But the rest cannot be denied as serious horological bragging points.
 I bet most people can’t even name two other cylindrical hairsprings on watches with moon phases, let alone a bi-axial tourbillon.
 That would be because this watch is in a league of its own.

 The dual-wing concept is where it all begins.
 It’s an extremely effective solution to the problem of chronometric performance versus additional complications.
 As complications or even unique energy-sapping displays are added, the amount of power available to keep the balance running consistently is reduced.
 If these complications are running all the time, the negative effects can be counteracted, but in things like a chronograph or with complications that change only at specific times (like a midnight calendar change), the variable power available to the balance will affect the rate that the watch keeps during the operation of those complications or features.

-The dual-wing concept takes care of this by utilizing two separate gear trains: One to to power the displays and complications and one to power the regulating organ: i.e., the bi-axial tourbillon.
-As a result, the time-keeping is not affected whenever the complications are active, thus assuring complete accuracy of the watch.
+The dual-wing concept takes care of this by utilizing two separate gear trains: one to power the displays and complications and one to power the regulating organ, the bi-axial tourbillon.
+As a result, the timekeeping is not affected whenever the complications are active, thus assuring complete accuracy of the watch.